AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/22_conclusion.md

 Thank you very much for your time and your support.

-A special thanks to all the users on Github that made pull requests and opened issues to help fix mistakes and improve the quality of the book.
+A special thanks to all the users on GitHub that made pull requests and opened issues to help fix mistakes and improve the quality of the book.